-In most cases, the situation can be resolved with a bit of old school diplomacy.
+In most cases, the situation can be resolved with a bit of old skool diplomacy.
 Often, the tenant will simply have forgotten to return the keys upon moving out, and just asking nicely will solve the problem.
 Don’t escalate things unnecessarily.
 You’ll save yourself a lot of stress and inconvenience by resolving the situation quietly, politely and professionally if this route is open to you.

 The next step is to write a formal letter (obviously this is dependent on having your ex-tenants’ forwarding address).
 Seeing something official in writing can reinforce the validity of your requests.
 It’s also worth reminding the recipients of the letter that tenants are liable for rent until the keys have been returned.